AdobeDocs/campaign-classic.nl-NL/help/platform/using/adobe-campaign-workspace.md

 ### Talen {#languages}

-De taal wordt geselecteerd bij de installatie van uw Adobe Campagne Classic-exemplaar en kan daarna niet worden gewijzigd.
-Raadpleeg deze [pagina](../../installation/using/creating-an-instance-and-logging-on.md)voor meer informatie over het maken van een instantie.
+De taal wordt geselecteerd wanneer u uw Adobe Campaign Classic-exemplaar installeert en kan achteraf niet worden gewijzigd.
+For more information on how to create an instance, refer to this [page](../../installation/using/creating-an-instance-and-logging-on.md).

 ![](assets/language.png)